 3. What veggies are expensive to buy organic?
 These are ideal veggies to grow!

 I am committed to buying veggies from small-scale (when I can) and organic (almost always) farmers.
 This means that there are some veggies I don’t eat very often because they are either hard to find organic or very expensive organic.
-For me, peppers is an example of a veggie that falls in this category.
+For me, peppers is an example of a veggie that falls into this category.
 This is a vegetable I like to grow in abundance in my gardens.

 Vegetable gardening, in my experience, is the most labour-intensive form of gardening.
 That is why it’s important to grow veggies that you will love and appreciate.
 The next step, after you decide what you are going to grow is to decide where you are going to get your seeds.
-I think it is important to buy seeds that are heirloom (older varieties that have been grown in particular regions), organic (the mother plants are grown without pesticides), and open-pollinated (i.e. not hybrids, which means the next generation of seed will be viable).
+I think it is important to buy seeds that are heirloom (older varieties that have been grown in particular regions), organic (grown without pesticides), and open-pollinated (i.e. not hybrids, which means the next generation of seed will be viable).
 It is not always possible to find seeds that check all these boxes but if you search for small, independent seed companies, you will likely find some fantastic varieties.
 I like to buy my seeds from Urban Harvest, located in Southern Ontario.
 Find a small seed company in your bioregion and support it!
-I usually don’t make supporting companies part of my permaculture work but seeds are political.
-It is urgently important that we keep seeds in the hands of gardeners, farmers, and independent seed companies and out of the hands of large agrochemical corporations.
+I usually don’t make supporting companies part of my permaculture work but it is urgently important that we keep seeds in the hands of gardeners, farmers, and independent seed companies and out of the hands of large agrochemical corporations.